Sibylla, Queen of Jerusalem

-Sibylla was the eldest daughter of King Amalric and the only daughter of Agnes of Courtenay.
-Her father died in 1174, making her heir presumptive to her younger brother, King Baldwin IV.
-When it became clear that 13-year-old Baldwin had contracted leprosy, the matter of Sibylla's marriage became urgent.
-The regent, Count Raymond III of Tripoli, arranged for her to marry William Longsword of Montferrat in late 1176, but William left her a pregnant widow, and in possession of the County of Jaffa and Ascalon, in 1177.
+Sibylla was the eldest daughter of King Amalric and the only daughter of his first wife, Agnes of Courtenay.
+Her father died in 1174, making her heir presumptive to her younger brother, King Baldwin IV; when it became clear that the 13-year-old king had contracted leprosy, the matter of Sibylla's marriage became urgent.
+The regent, Count Raymond III of Tripoli, arranged for her to marry William Longsword of Montferrat in late 1176, but within a year, William died, leaving her pregnant and in possession of the County of Jaffa and Ascalon.

 Shortly after giving birth to a son, Baldwin, Sibylla came to be associated with her brother in public acts, thereby being designated as next in line to the throne.
-Sibylla's second marriage, to Guy of Lusignan, was arranged in 1180 by her brother likely to foil a coup planned by Raymond, but it deeply divided the nobility.
-By 1183, King Baldwin had become completely disabled as well as disillusioned with Guy's character and ability to lead.
-In order to prevent Guy's accession to the throne, he had Sibylla's son crowned as co-king and attempted to separate Sibylla from Guy, but she refused.
+Sibylla's brother arranged her second marriage to Guy of Lusignan in 1180, likely to foil a coup planned by Raymond III of Tripoli and Bohemond III of Antioch, but the marriage deeply divided the nobility.
+By 1183, King Baldwin had become completely incapacitated by his disease as well as disillusioned with Guy's character and inability to lead.
+To prevent Guy's accession to the throne, Baldwin had Sibylla's son crowned as co-king and attempted to separate Sibylla from Guy, but the couple refused to show up at court.

-Sibylla's brother, Baldwin IV, died in 1185, having named Raymond to rule as regent for Baldwin V instead of Sibylla or Guy.
+Baldwin IV died in 1185, having named Raymond to rule as regent for Baldwin V instead of Sibylla or Guy.
 The boy king died the next year, and Sibylla moved quickly to claim the throne against Raymond's ambitions.
-She agreed to her supporters' demand to set Guy aside on the condition that she could choose her next husband.
-At her coronation in mid-September 1186, she outwitted her supporters by choosing Guy and crowning him herself.
+She agreed to her supporters' demand to set Guy aside on the condition that she could choose her next husband, and outwitted them at her coronation in mid-September 1186 by choosing to remarry Guy and crown him herself.
 Saladin took advantage of the discord in the kingdom to invade in 1187, reducing the Kingdom of Jerusalem to a single city, Tyre.
 Sibylla visited her husband, who had been taken captive at the decisive Battle of Hattin, and procured from Saladin his release.
-She died, along with their daughters, of an epidemic outside Acre while Guy was besieging it.
+She died in July 1190, along with her daughters with Guy, of an epidemic outside Acre while Guy was besieging it.